Reading

 - Damn Right by Janet Lowe – Munger bio, worth reading

-- Dying Every Day: Seneca at the Court of Nero by James Romm – I thought the other Seneca bio (Emily Wilson’s) got to the point quicker, but I’m glad I read this too.
-Learning about the man’s life makes his writing so much more potent.
+- Dying Every Day: Seneca at the Court of Nero by James Romm – Emily Wilson’s Seneca bio got to the point quicker, but I’m glad I read this too.
+Learning about the man’s life makes his writing more potent.
 The hypocrisies, the compromises, where he was uncertain – that he struggled as we do.
-Ex. setting out on the cursus honorum (literally, “course of honour” - makes me think “rat race”), maybe for status reasons or because it was how the culture defined advancement, its canal for ambition.
-Thiel: “I look back on my younger self [and] I was insanely tracked, insanely competitive.”
-This lesson alone makes the book worthwhile: we can peel back thousands of years and see that following a cultural narrative of success led to dancing for one’s life at the whims of madmen (ex.
+Ex. setting out on the cursus honorum (literally, “course of honour” - makes me think “rat race”), maybe for status or because it was how the culture defined advancement, its canal for ambition.
+Peel back thousands of years and we see that following a cultural narrative of success led to dancing for one’s life at the whims of madmen (ex.
 Nero).
-Dancing with what might have been his will to power or influence burned him, because he’d been playing the wrong game for too long.
+Uncritically chasing his will to power, influence, or importance burned him.
 Back to ourselves, examining what tracked success we ourselves are chasing, now with perspective.
-He faced the same specific choices & challenges as ours, and we can make wiser specific choices - ex. what next job or project we take, and understand what the consequences might look like by seeing a version of the feedback loop played out in his life.
+He faced choices & challenges like ours, and we can make wiser choices - ex. what next job or project we take, and understand what the consequences might look like by seeing a version of the feedback loop played out in his life.

 - The Man Who Solved the Market – book about Jim Simons.